-As the new school year settled into its rhythm, many parents found themselves reflecting on the annual challenge of school uniform shopping.
-According to The Children’s Society, the average cost of uniforms for a primary-aged child last year was £287, and it climbed to £422 for secondary school students.
-While the expense may have seemed overwhelming, there were plenty of ways to save for those who shopped smart.
-Supermarkets offered some of the most affordable options, often outpricing high-street retailers.
-Below, we’ve listed the 5 best supermarket deals on school uniforms that were available this year, plus 9 expert money-saving tips that helped many parents stretch their budgets even further!
+Even though the new school year is well underway, parents know that the challenge of keeping kids looking sharp in their uniforms never really ends!
+Whether playground scrapes have already worn them out or you’re just on the lookout for a few last bits, we’re here to help lighten the load on your wallet.
+According to The Children’s Society, the average cost of uniforms for a primary-aged child last year was £287, climbing to £422 for secondary school students.
+While this expense can be overwhelming, there are plenty of ways to save by shopping smartly.
+Supermarkets often provide some of the most affordable options, frequently outpricing high-street retailers.
+Below, we’ve listed the 5 best supermarket deals on school uniforms currently available, along with 9 expert money-saving tips to help you stretch your budget even further!

 The 5 Best Supermarket Deals on School Uniforms